Chapter 15

 • Slower: Fewer orphans, but worse user experience and slower finality

-10 minutes allows global propagation before the next block, minimizing honest miner disadvantage.
+Ten minutes allows global propagation before the next block, minimizing the disadvantage to honest miners.

 Example 15.1 (Timing Calculations)